hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 4 The Risk We Avoid Naming.
 **When effort disappears, learning atrophies.**

-If we stop practicing basic operations—calculation, estimation, logic, persistence—we don’t just forget techniques.
+If we stop practicing basic operations, such as: calculation, estimation, logic, persistence, we don’t just forget techniques.
 We lose internal reference points.

-Those reference points are what tell us, *“Something is wrong here.”*
+Those reference points are what tell us, "Something is wrong here."

 Convenience feels like progress, but it has a cost.
 This is not about working harder for its own sake.
 It is about staying in control when the machine is confident and wrong.

 ---

 ## 5 Our Internal Quality Control.
 **Critical thinking is not a mindset.
-It is circuitry.**
+It is neural circuitry.**

 This is not a metaphor.
 It is neuroscience.